TheNumbat/thenumbat.github.io/_posts/2018-07-25-Hot-Reloading-in-Exile.md

 }
 ```

 And voilà!
 You have hot reloading...in principle.
-The benefits are numerous: fast and convenient gameplay iteration, a clear platform-specific code boundary, and centralized state, for example.
 While this structure is all that is needed to support swapping out old and new code, there are several more problems to solve.

 ## Memory